The Clear Edge

 Week 5-6: Started Passive Recruiting

-Passive recruiting: Building relationships with potential hires before needing them immediately.
+Passive recruiting meant building relationships with potential hires before she needed them immediately.

 Week 5: Activated Network